storj/docs/app/dcs/third-party-tools/zerto/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/NjjDzbSCkPTtwdQR9nVhv_image-150-1.png)

-You may return to the Storj DCS website to see a copy of the Windows File Server in the Storj demo-bucket.
+You may return to the Storj website to see a copy of the Windows File Server in the Storj demo-bucket.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/f2lF3e0pHov1aETDPaluE_image-167.png)